sumeet15n/visualizations-with-QuickSight/README.md

 ### Step 5: Solve some Use Cases and Publish the Dashboard

 I created visualizations to solve the below use cases.
 1. "I quite like the breakdown of TV shows/movies for each release year.
-Would it be possible to stack movies and TV shows in the same row, so you can visualise the % of each?"
+Would it be possible to stack movies and TV shows in the same row, so you can visualize the % of each?"
 2. "Now can you show me the same thing in a table? i.e. please show me the number of movies vs TV shows per release year in a table."
 3. "On what day did Netflix add the largest number of movies/TV shows to their catalogue?"
 4. "Of the TV shows and movies featured, how many were listed as 'Action & Adventure', 'TV Comedies', or 'Thrillers'?
 For simplicity, ignore the TV shows and movies that have multiple listings/categories."